-Today, I want to share THREE valuable lessons that I learned from a MLM Millionaire.
-I am not part of the guy’s team, part of the same company and have never met him in real life, but the dude is a legend.
-His name is Nathan Ricks and he has been a top producer with his company since 1989!
+Today, I want to share THREE valuable lessons that I learned from a MLM Millionaire: Nathan Ricks.
+I am not part of the guy’s team or company, and I have never met him in real life, but the dude is a legend.
+He has been a top producer with his company since 1989!

 He shares so much wisdom in the video.
-I don’t agree with every single thing he talks about, but who am I to argue.
-He’s achieved a lot more success than I have.
+I don’t agree with every single thing he talks about, but who am I to argue with him.
+He’s achieved a lot more success in the industry than I have.

 I took almost eight pages of notes from what I learned in the video, but there were three things he said that really struck home with me.
 These are three things he decided to do when he first got started in the business.
 They are (1) think big, (2) avoid negative people, and (3) never quit.